HelloWorld-1017/HelloWorld-1017.github.io/_drafts/2023-05-05 Geometry/dyads.md

-Dyads (Rank-one Matrix) in Linear Algebra
+Dyadic Product and Dyads (Rank-one Matrix) in Linear Algebra

-# Dyadic product of two vectors and dyad
+# Dyadic product of two vectors

-## Dyadic product of two vectors in three-dimensional Euclidean space

 Consider three-dimensional Euclidean space [^1], and let:
 $$